Do Our Dreams Have Meaning

 A devote Hindu knows the importance of good sleep.
 He prays for it in the Rudram – Chamakam of Yajur Veda.
 Every day, Brahmins pray to God three times a day to not give them “dus swapna” (nightmares).
 Ref.
 Adyano deva savita:,Sandhyavandana Mantra.

 Western psychoanalyst Sigmund Freud interpreted dreams as wish fulfillment (nightmares being failed dreams prompted by fears of repressed impulses).
-In short western psychologists saw them as suppressed desires, feelings and wishes.
-According to the scientists, dreams occupy one-fifth of our sleep and they happen during the REM (Rapid Eye Movement) period of sleep.
+In short western psychologists saw them as suppressed desires, feelings, and wishes.
+According to scientists, dreams occupy one-fifth of our sleep and they happen during the REM (Rapid Eye Movement) period of sleep.
 REM sleep means that the cortex of the brain is about as active as during waking hours.

 Hindus don’t agree with western views.
 We see more meaning in dreams.
 We think they are telling you what is going to happen to you – like winning the lottery or becoming ill or some misfortune to our near and dear.
 But not all dreams are interpreted in this way.
 Hindus have analyzed the status of the mind better than modern scientists.
 All our religious literature speaks of Jagrat (waking) Swapna (dream) Sushupti (deep sleep) and Turiya (an experience of pure consciousness beyond the three stages of sleep – there is no English word for it).